 Documents acquired by Sarawak Report reveal that the two men are the secret funders behind Bellevue Education, a fast growing business, which has acquired 12 lucrative schools since 2010.

 The Bellevue Education Group, previously named The Really Great Education Company Limited, is run out of England but primarily owned by two vehicles named Plato One and Plato Two based in Hong Kong.
 These are in turn controlled by Mahony together with an off-shore company owned by Obaid called Maplehill Property Limited (BVI).

 In the course of setting up the complex ownership structure in 2010 company emails reveal the investors had:

 “taken specific tax advice from a firm of internationally recognised accountants which has confirmed … in writing that no Tax will be payable.. as a result of any dividends, distributions or other returns…whether during the Investment or following an exit from the Investment”

 The revelations will be an embarrassment to the high profile educationalist, Mark Malley, who set up the company, after what he claims was a highly successful stint as a headmaster, turning around failing schools.

 He is the Chief Executive of Bellevue Education Group and owns shares in the fast expanding venture, which plainly seeks to cash in on a perceived burgeoning market for private early years schools in and around London.

-The re-structuring and re-branding of Bellevue took place in late 2010, after a major initial injection of five and a half million pounds from the new secret investors, who engaged Marwan Naja to represent their interests, according to documents obtained by Sarawak Report.
+The re-structuring and re-branding of Bellevue took place in late 2010, after a major initial injection of five and a half million pounds from the new secret investors, according to documents obtained by Sarawak Report.